The Lost Sound Of Ireland’s Harp Returns To Kilkenny

 In a country where the harp remains one of the most recognisable national symbols in the world, Discovery Days offers something increasingly rare: the chance not simply to see that symbol, but to hear it.

 For most people, the harp is a symbol.
-In Kilkenny this July, it becomes a sound once again.
+In Kilkenny this July, it becomes a living sound once again.

 Leave a comment